jsmdev/thenaturalway-backend/.ai/QUALITY_GATES.md

 - ✅ Non-functional requirements are identified (performance, security, etc.)
 - ✅ Dependencies on other features are identified
 - ✅ Edge cases and error scenarios are considered
+- ✅ If feature has user interface, UI/UX section is complete with components, user flow, states, and validations
+- ✅ If feature is API/backend only, UI/UX section indicates "Not applicable"
 - ✅ Feature definition is updated in GitHub issue (main description, not just comments)

 **Validation Method**: